amnadhif/ID-Notes/README.md

-# Personal Blog Laravel
+# ID-Notes

-> just a simple personal blog web
+> take notes without hassle, save your notes on the web, and don't forget it's all free for you!

-You can add some information on your own web server
+You can add notes on your web

 ---
 ## Author